miklevin/MikeLev.in/fasthtml.md

 By addressing these key areas, FastHTML offers a refreshing alternative to traditional web frameworks, making Python web development more accessible and efficient for developers seeking a simpler, more Python-centric approach.
+Hey, that's me!
+I'd rather not do webdev at all than to be on the JavaScript framework hamster wheel.

 ### FastHTML Minimal Example